• Home

 • Contact Us Now

-Following Too Closely Accident
+Following Too Closely Accidents

-Following too closely is one of the most common causes of car accidents, and accidents caused by drivers that are following too closely can results in serious – even fatal – injuries in some cases.
+Following too closely accidents is one of the most common causes of car accidents, and accidents caused by drivers that are following too closely can results in serious – even fatal – injuries in some cases.
 It is most often the case that accidents caused by drivers following too closely occur in combination with other negligent and reckless actions such as texting while driving, distracted driving, or driving while under the influence of alcohol or drugs.

 Important Practical Guidance in Accidents Caused by Drivers Following Too Closely: